ofskfe:

 1: A burned-out Jewish boys’ school in Aden, Yemen.

 The girls’ school next to it was also burned and gutted in dec.
-1947,
+1947,2 & 3: Jewish refugees and children wait to board a plane from Yemen to Israel.

 during the massacre of Aden’s Jewish population.
 The pogrom, that